 I was co-editor with Rick Best of the three volume Building in Value series of books, published between 1999 and 2003: Pre-design Issues; Design and Construction; and Workplace Strategies and Facilities Management, the last also with Craig Langston.These comprehensively covered the process of creating, delivering, financing and managing building projects, also the use and maintenance of buildings after completion.
-I contributed to Rick and Jim Meikle's (eds.)
-2014 book Measuring Construction: Prices, Output and Productivity.
+I contributed to Rick and Jim Meikle's (eds.) books Measuring Construction: Prices, Output and Productivity in 2014 and their 2019 Accounting for Construction: Frameworks, Productivity, Cost and Performance.

 In 2012 my Modern Construction Economics: Theory and Application was published by Taylor & Francis.